gregr/ina/nscheme/README.md

     These are used to represent immutable record types that are disjoint from the s-expression types.
 - Numbers, pairs, strings, bytevectors, and vectors don't have stable identities
-  - i.e., result of `eq?` on these types is unpredictable for structurally identical values
+  - `eq?` on these types may not always return `#t` in cases where it is expected in Scheme
-    - the result will always be `#f` for values that differ structurally
+  - the result of `eq?` on these types is still always `#f` for values that differ structurally
   - `eqv?` will return `#t` for structurally identical numbers
 - Booleans, null, symbols, procedures, mbytevectors, and mvectors do have stable identities